pvk047/legacy-of-brynjolf/README.md

              ___ ___ ___ ___

- 2.if BrynJolf(Player) to right,right He Reaches the Exit than means BrynJolf Won.This is how it would look:
+If BrynJolf(Player) to right,right He Reaches the Exit than means BrynJolf Won.This is how it would look:

      ___ ___ ___ ___
     | . | . | . | X |